 It’s a 2-year, full-time program with a total requirement of 61 credits.
 You’ll begin by focusing on either the MPP or the MS Analytics, but you’ll be allowed to study courses and earn credits from the other program during each year.
 The MS, in particular, focuses on real-world tools, methods, applications, and practicums.
 A colloquium and internship are included and the dual degree ends with a combined 3-credit capstone project.

 Be sure to apply for the MPP/MS Analytics dual degree.
 If you want to begin with MPP coursework, you need to apply for the dual degree by the MPP application deadline date (June).
 If you want to start with the MS Analytics coursework, you need to apply to the dual degree by the MS Analytics application deadline date (February).
-At least one statistics course for credit is required from the MS. The GRE is required for the MPP.
+Requirements include GRE scores, 3 letters of recommendation, transcripts, a personal statement, and a resume.

 University of Pennsylvania

 Fascinated by the use of data analytics in social policy analysis, research, and evaluation?
 Penn’s School of Social Policy & Practice (SP2) has a program for you.
 The MSSP + data analytics certificate is a judicious blend of the technical and the theoretical, with a solid core of social policy & practice.

 The 12-course, 3 to four semester program begins with courses in policy, analytics, and computer science, before digging deeper into areas such as economics, community mapping, and urban spatial analytics.
 There is a policy internship in data analytics and a big emphasis on real-world skills (e.g. programming, data visualization, etc.).
 Fellowships with outside partners (e.g. Children’s Hospital of Philadelphia) may also be available.